jacquesporveau/wordle-cracker/README.md

 - `y` = yellow (close but no cigar)
 - `b` = black (that letter is trash)

-The bot will suggest "RAISE" first because it's a smart cookie, then keep guessing until you either solve it or run out of tries (which shouldn't happen because this thing is pretty good).
+The bot will suggest "CRANE" first because it's a smart cookie, then keep guessing until you either solve it or run out of tries (which shouldn't happen because this thing is pretty good).

 ## Setup